Last updated on August 21, 2026

 I updated to KB5065426 and my network sharing stopped working.
 Do I have to reinstall Windows?

-Instead of using Sysprep which would wipe your settings, you can use WittyTool DiskClone to simply generate a new, unique SID for your PC.
-This satisfies the new security requirements of update KB5065426 and restores your file and printer sharing capabilities immediately, while keeping all your software and configurations intact.
+No, you don’t need to reinstall Windows or uninstall the update, which would put your security at risk.
+The issue is likely caused by duplicate machine SIDs on your network.
+Instead of using Sysprep, which would wipe your settings, use Wittytool Disk Clone to generate a new, unique SID for your PC.
+This satisfies KB5065426’s security requirements and restores your file and printer sharing immediately, while keeping your software and configurations intact.

 Is it safe to use a third-party tool to change the SID?